ShahAliRam/Visual-Question-Answering/README.md

 ## Model Selection

 The **VILT (Vision and Language Transformer)** model was chosen due to its effectiveness in capturing complex visual features and semantic relationships.
-This model helps in understanding both images and text queries simultaneously.
+This model helps understand both images and text queries simultaneously.

 ## Implementation Details